 If you notice any symptoms of a seized engine, you shouldn’t try to drive your car.
-If the engine locks while driving, promptly put your hazards on, pull over, and stop without delay.
+If the engine locks while driving, swiftly put your hazards on, pull over, and stop without delay.

 When it comes to the automotive world, a seized engine is pretty much as bad as it gets.
 You’ll have almost no control without the motor propelling your vehicle.
-The engine will be impossible to restart, and you’ll probably need a replacement.
+The engine will be unfeasible to restart, and you’ll probably need a fresh replacement.

-Within your motor, there are many moving metal parts.
+Within your motor, there are many moving metallic components.
 The crankshaft, pistons, connecting rods, valves, and camshaft, to name a few.
-If just one of these stops working, it could quickly lead to a seized engine.
+If just one of these stops functioning, it could rapidly lead to a seized engine.

-Cars are a feat of intricately designed engineering, but something will always go awry.
+Cars are a feat of intricately designed engineering, but something will always go wrong.

 If you notice any signs of your engine being about to seize (explained in this guide), you should stop driving and turn your vehicle off as quickly as possible.

-In this guide, I will explain the reasons behind an engine seizure and suggest how you can fix it.
+In this guide, I will elucidate the causes behind an engine seizure and suggest how you can repair it.

 Table of ContentsShow